Nicolas8aa/vendor-manager-challenge/README.md

 If you have extra time and want to impress, consider adding the following:

-- Write unit tests for your backend APIs using a testing framework like Jest.
+- ✅ Write unit tests for your backend APIs using a testing framework like Jest.

-- Use transaction for inserts or updates.
+- ✅ Use transaction for inserts or updates.

-- Create a visually appealing frontend with custom styling using CSS or a UI library like Tailwind Css or Ant Design.
+- ✅ Create a visually appealing frontend with custom styling using CSS or a UI library like Tailwind Css or Ant Design.

-- Implement authentication and user registration to secure certain parts of the application.
+- ✅ Implement authentication and user registration to secure certain parts of the application.

-- Add pagination and filtering options for the agreements and submissions list.
+- ✅ Add pagination and filtering options for the agreements and submissions list.

-## Submission

-Once you've completed the assignment, zip your repository (including the .git folder) and send it to the specified email address.